synapseinteractivellc/everlyn/README.md

 # everlyn
-A 2D Webbased Idle/Clicker that has a fantasy RPG setting.
+A 2D Web-based Idle/Clicker that has a fantasy RPG setting.